ISISComputingGroup/ibex_developers_manual/Migrating-Galil-motors-from-SECI-to-IBEX.md

 Typically the only line you will need to pay careful attention to is the last (non-commented) line.
 This defines the homing modes of the various galils.
 The structure of this line is that it has a standard header (`$(GALIL)/db/galil_Default_Header.gmc;`), followed by 8 homing modes regardless of the number of physical axes present (use `galil_Home_Dummy_Do_Nothing.gmc` for non-existent axes), followed by a standard footer (`$(GALIL)/gmc/galil_Default_Footer.gmc`).
 Pay close attention to the positions of the `!` and `;` characters.

 This last line can be made clearer by setting each of the homing modes as an environment variable, and referencing these in the call to `GalilStartController`.
-An example of this can be found in the galil01 file for LOQ:
+An example of this can be found in the `galil01.cmd` file of LOQ:

 ```